 However, the main differences between the two styles of beer come down to the brewing process.
 In 'Stages of Brewing Beer' we discussed the two different types of yeast that can be used in the beer making process: top or bottom fermenting yeast.

 When brewing ales, top fermenting yeasts are used and the barrels are kept at the cellar temperature (warm).
-Top fermentation means that the ethanol concentration can reach up to 12%, much higher concentrations than the bottom fermenting yeast would allow.
+Top fermentation means that the ethanol concentration can reach up to 12%, a much higher concentration than the bottom fermenting yeast would allow.

 Bitter ales: For bitter ales, a moderate colour is seen.
 The bitterness can stretch from moderately high to very intense, whereas the maltiness is generally low for this style.